- Let's start with some of the images from SCP-978, which allows you to see what the subject of its photos wants most.

 This was the note that was attached to a rather large package wrapped in glimmering purple wrapping paper.
 When opened, the package contained a rather large replica of Site 19, made out of ordinary plastic.
 When opened, the model building contained detailed figurines of each of the site personnel, from the O5 personnel down to the lowliest janitors, each poseable and each with noticable smiles on their faces, but otherwise nothing anomalous about them.
 Each individual figurine has been sent to its appropriate counterpart along with a copy of the note.

-SCP-1958.
+- SCP-1958.
 A VW Microbus converted into a spaceship by a bunch of beatniks who want to fly to Alpha Centauri.
 Hilarious, right?
 Except they screwed up the calculations, and won't reach it for almost forty million years.
 One of them keeps a diary as they succumb one by one to the hazards of space, depression and disease.
 The audio version is just heart wrenching.

 9/23/5█: I'm all alone now.
 Sam died this morning.